Let’s take you on a tour of some of the perfect Riyadh restaurants.

 Set Al-Sham Restaurant

-Its Syrian, Egyptian, Lebanese-inspired decoration brings diners who enjoy the private dining rooms decorated with lanterns, wood, and a Syrian-style fountain.
+Its Syrian, Egyptian, and Lebanese-inspired decoration brings diners who enjoy the private dining rooms decorated with lanterns, wood, and a Syrian-style fountain.

 Set Al Sham serves a Middle-Eastern buffet, and thanks to its wide assortment, it is the perfect place to explore Arabic food.